Scott Burrell

 Scott David Burrell (born January 12, 1971) is an American basketball coach and former player who is currently the men's basketball head coach at Southern Connecticut State University.
-He has played internationally and was also a professional baseball player.
+He has played internationally and was also a professional baseball player, being the first athlete to ever be drafted in the 1st round of two professional leagues (MLB, NBA).

 In 1990, Burrell was drafted by the Toronto Blue Jays of MLB.
 He played in Minor League Baseball during the 1990 and 1991 seasons.
 After ending his baseball career, he was drafted in 1993 by the Charlotte Hornets of the NBA.
 He was later traded to the Golden State Warriors and then the Chicago Bulls, where he won a championship ring.
 He next played with the New Jersey Nets and then finished his NBA career with the Hornets in 2000–01.
 He played in other professional basketball leagues through the 2005–06 season.

 Early life

 Born in New Haven, Connecticut, Burrell was raised in nearby Hamden and attended Hamden High School.
 At Hamden High, in addition to basketball, Burrell was a quarterback on the football team and pitcher on the baseball team.
 Burrell was named to the ABCA/Rawlings High School All-America Second Team as a senior in 1989.
 He was drafted by the Seattle Mariners in the first round of the 1989 Major League Baseball draft after graduating from high school.
 Burrell initially planned on attending the University of Miami to play baseball, before University of Connecticut assistant basketball coach Howie Dickenman convinced Burrell to commit to Connecticut.